f-puig/VOI/README.md

 - voi2Df.m: to denoise and filter a single 2D phase-sensitive NMR spectrum.
 - voi3D.m: to denoise and filter a single 3D NMR spectrum.
 - filtervoi.m: to use an existent list of VOIs to filter one or more NMR spectra.

+**For R**
+- voi2D.R: to denoise and filter a single 2D NMR spectrum.

 Here are some examples on how these functions are applied: